olivier3lanc/Jekyll-LibDoc/libdoc-playground.md

     3. The code - user's'code from markdown - is included into the DOM
     4. Playground's scripts *type="modules"* set in [config.yml](libdoc-config.html#playground) `playground.scripts_body_modules`
     5. Playground's scripts *type="text/javascript"* next to `</body>` set in [config.yml](libdoc-config.html#playground) `playground.scripts_body`

+Please note: *Since syntax highlight code is injected with Javascript into the playground, script tags are not executed into playgrounds of syntax highlighters.
+Include Javascript files into your config files instead.*

 ## Settings